fabOnReact/react-native-image-gallery/README.md

 - **React Native Environment:** Ensure you have set up your React Native development environment.
 (See the [Set Up Your Environment](https://reactnative.dev/docs/set-up-your-environment) guide.)
 - **Node Version:** This project uses Node.js **v22.13.1**.
+- Refer to the [additional instructions](docs/additional_installation_instructions.md) on how to install the project in case of issue during the installation.

 ### Essential Steps